 Liberty has now appointed prominent and highly-experienced US aluminium executive, Matt Powell, to work on a worldwide programme of acquisitions and new business developments in the aluminium sector based on the same sustainable model as Liberty’s steel business.
-He will work with Liberty’s existing aluminium team, including managing director Lochaber operations, Brian King and senior consultant, Will Savage, who is also chief executive of ALFED the Aluminium Federation.
+He will work with Liberty’s existing aluminium team, including managing director Lochaber operations, Brian King.

 Matt Powell, a well-regarded figure with 23 years’ international experience in the aluminium industry, has held senior commercial and operational positions in the USA, Asia and Europe.